ThosRTanner/notepad-pp-linter/README.md

 1. It has a docking window similar to that provided by the jslint plugin, which displays a list of all the detected errors in the file (by default sorted by line), and the tool which detected the issue.
 1. The window will also display (in a separate tab) any messages resulting from failures to execute checker programs.
 1. It is no longer necessary to restart notepad++ after changing the configuration.
-1. The linter configuration file has changed considerably.
-It is also validated against an xsd file.
+1. The linter configuration file has changed considerably, and it now gets validated against an xsd file.

 ## Config example